The idea was to take a blackletter typeface out of its tainted historical context by recreating its texture with contemporary tools.

 Initially, this blackletter face was developed as a headline lettering concept for an Austrian creative economy magazine.

-Unsurprisingly, the concept was rejected – the publisher feared to come under criticism, which use of Fraktur-related typefaces still
+Unsurprisingly, the concept was rejected – the publisher feared to come under criticism, which use of Fraktur-related typefaces still provokes in Austria.

 Design: Roland Hörmann